qookieFaitPipi/qookieFaitPipi/README.md

 ### 👨‍💻 &nbsp;About Me :

-A second-year information security student at Peter the Great St. Petersburg Polytechnic University.
-In my free time I practice web development (frontend and backend).
-I have experience in writing web applications with a server side, as well as information sites.
+A third-year student of the Faculty of Information Security of Peter the Great St. Petersburg Polytechnic University.
+I am engaged in web development (frontend and backend), and I practice pentest.

-- 🔭 I have experience in the company cynteka in the testing department as a web tester.
-- 🌱 I have experience in writing web applications with a server side, as well as information sites.
-- ⚡ In my free time, I study new technologies to improve my development skills.

 <hr />

 ### 🛠 &nbsp;Languages and Tools :